 The Final Exam has to be taken on the scheduled day and time.
-NO EXCEPTION!!!
+NO EXCEPTION !!!

-- 3. Students will not get to keep a copy of the Exams.
-They will have the opportunity to review the exam after it is graded. - 4.
-There will be 3 quizzes given during the semester.
+3. Students will not get to keep a copy of the Exams.
+They will have the opportunity to review the exam after it is graded.

+4. There will be 3 quizzes given during the semester and the lowest grade will be dropped.
 There are no other opportunities for a make-up quiz.